awsdocs/aws-server-migration-service-user-guide/doc_source/Azure.md

 1. Log into the Azure Portal as a user with administrator permissions for the subscription under which you are deploying this connector\.

-1. Make sure that you are ready to supply a Storage Account, its Resource Group, a Virtual Network, and the Azure Region as described in [Requirements for Azure connector](#azure-connector-requirements)\.
+1. Make sure that you are ready to supply a Storage Account, its Resource Group, a Virtual Network, and the Azure region as described in [Requirements for Azure connector](#azure-connector-requirements)\.

 1. Download the connector VHD and associated files from the URLs in the following table\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/server-migration-service/latest/userguide/Azure.html)